karma-riuk/crab-webapp/README.md

 └── .env.example                # Template for environment variables
 ```

+## Contributing

+1. **Issue Tracker**: Please file issues for bugs or feature requests.
+1. **Pull Requests**: Fork, create a topic branch, and submit a PR.
+Please include tests or validations where applicable.

 ## Acknowledgements

 - Developed as part of a Master's thesis at Università della Svizzera Italiana.